 Here’s a list of fees you might incur from a funeral:

 - Charges for other services and merchandise — Optional goods and services you might want to purchase like transporting the remains, using a hearse or limousine, using the funeral home’s facilities for viewing, getting a casket or other burial container will cost you.
 And those costs will add up.
-Here’s some median prices from 2012 according to the NFDA: transferring remains to a funeral home was $285, using a hearse cost $295, using a service car cost $130, using facilities and staff for viewing cost $400, purchasing a metal casket cost $2,395.
+Here are some median prices according to the NFDA: transferring remains to a funeral home was $285, using a hearse cost $295, using a service car cost $130, using facilities and staff for viewing cost $400, purchasing a metal casket cost $2,395.
 Total: $3,505 without adding the basic services fee, embalming costs, or a vault.

 - Cash advances — If the funeral home makes arrangements with third-party vendors on your behalf for flowers, pallbearers, organists, etc., you will be the one footing the bill for it, and some homes might add a service fee that must be disclosed in writing (though the amount of markup doesn’t need to be specified).

 Here’s a list of goods and services you might consider purchasing:

 - Embalming services — If you’re planning a viewing or visitation, some funeral homes might have a policy that requires embalming.
 But that is not a legal requirement in most states.
 In fact, no state law requires embalming for every death (there are exceptions if the body isn’t buried or cremated in a certain time frame or in some states if you ship a body).
 Moreover, embalming is not necessary or legally required if the body is buried or cremated shortly after death.
 Refrigeration is a perfectly acceptable alternative if some sort of preservation is needed.
 Remember, a funeral home must not provide embalming services without permission or falsely state that it’s required by law.
 Eliminating embalming could save you hundreds of dollars.
 The median price for embalming was $695.